Installation

 You can define the UI18N_CUSTOM_MAP macro to define a

 custom map.
-Make sure that it replaces with the type of your map.
+Make sure that it is set to the type of your map.
 After

 that, define the UI18N_CUSTOM_MAP_INCLUDE macro and set it